johanhedin/nanoca/doc/SMARTCARD.md

 Note that the IDs are all the same for the objects.
 This is expected because they all belong together.
-An object is uniquely identified by the combination of id and object type (privkey, pubkey, cert).
+An object is uniquely identified by the combination of ID and object type (privkey, pubkey, cert).

-To write a text representation of a certificate on the card, identify the ID of the certificate from above and run:
+To write a text representation of a certificate stored on the card, identify the ID of the certificate from above and run:

 ```console